pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 ## Reflection

 In this chapter I briefly touched on the idea of an individual and how humans—in contrast to computer systems—are situated in and grow through inter-relational connections.
 Machines are not designed to create meaning through relationships, we are.
-I picked two projects in which I, with a group of others, explored how computers are changing our social environment and how they fit between our conversations.
-Ironically, we are using all kinds of technological augmentations to communicate with each other about the machines that enable to do so.
-The artworks and experiments that we created through our conversations are often critical of the technology they highlight and address a public through the artifacts and stories we tell.
+I picked two projects in which I, with a group of others, explored how computers are changing our social environment and how they fit in between our conversations.
+Ironically, we are using all kinds of technological augmentations to communicate with each other about the machines that we are using.
+The artworks and experiments that we created through our conversations are often critical of the technology they highlight and address another public through the artifacts and stories we tell.

-In the next chapters I will look
+Moving forward I will dive deeper into the technological aspects that enable machines to be perceived as agents.
+In the following chapter I will specifically focus on speech as it is one of the most fundamental forms of communication and explain how its recognition and synthesis were incorporated into the computer.

 ---